ggroce/stuffs-store-frontend/README.md

-## ReactJS frontend for a generic web store
+## Stuffs Store: a ReactJS frontend for a generic web store
   WIP - Developing a fully featured React storefront, complete with user login, shopping cart, and multiple layers of components that host the collections of products.

 ### Details on the tech and packages being used
 * ReactJS